jcu-eresearch/plone-user-doc/source/interacting.rst

 .. ifconfig:: metadata['project']['auth'] != 'aaf'

-   The credentials you log into |project-name| with are the same that you should utilise for connecting to transfer files.
+   The credentials for transferring files are the same as those that you use to log into |project-name|.
 If you have forgotten your username or password, you will need to obtain these before proceeding.

 .. ifconfig:: metadata['project']['auth'] == 'aaf'